-Physicians who suspect ovarian or fallopian tube cancer will generally confirm their diagnosis by reviewing biopsy material, removing some tissue for close examination.
+Physicians who suspect ovarian cancers or cancers of the fallopian tubes will generally confirm their cancer diagnosis by reviewing biopsy material and removing some tissue for close examination.

-Cancer patients may also be given chemotherapy, where doctors administer mild toxins to prevent cancer cells from growing.
-Patients with ovarian cancer usually take chemotherapy drugs periodically for about a month and may repeat this process a handful of times, depending on the disease’s progress.
+Ovarian cancer or mesothelioma patients may also be given chemotherapy, where doctors administer mild toxins to prevent cancer cells from growing.

 How Talcum Powder Causes Cancer

-Talcum powder, an exceptionally fine powder, can be inhaled.
-The American Cancer Society says it's generally accepted that talc with asbestos can cause cancer of the lung—specifically, mesothelioma, a rare lung disease caused only by asbestos exposure.
+Talcum powders, an exceptionally fine powder, can be inhaled.
+The American Cancer Society says it's generally accepted that talc with asbestos can cause lung cancer - specifically, mesothelioma, a rare lung disease caused only by exposure to asbestos.

-Any asbestos contaminating the talcum powder can be inhaled with it.
-Those asbestos particles are so small that they can become trapped in the body and cause irritation that eventually creates ovarian cancer or mesothelioma.
+Any asbestos contaminating talcum powders can be inhaled.
+Those asbestos particles are so small that they can become trapped in the body and cause irritation that eventually creates ovarian cancer issues or mesothelioma.

-Perhaps the most convincing evidence that talc is related to ovarian cancer was revealed in two case-control studies from 2016, The African American Cancer Epidemiology Study (AACES), and The New England Ovarian Cancer Study.
+Perhaps the most convincing evidence that perineal talc use is related to ovarian cancer was revealed in two case-control studies from 2016, The African American Cancer Epidemiology Study (AACES) and The New England Ovarian Cancer Study.

 The study compared nearly 600 African American women with ovarian cancer to over 700 women who weren't afflicted.